Updated June 1, 2021

 Access the appropriate technology guidance, services, and support for remote learning, teaching, and working.

 Learn how to obtain print signage and digital assets developed by the university to communicate health and safety guidelines.

 The Yale Shuttle is operating at a reduced passenger capacity with temporary changes to schedules and routes.
-Parking fees will continue to be waived for faculty and staff through April 30, 2021.

 Resources are available to help support the physical and mental health of the Yale community during the pandemic.